AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/dynamic-media/image-profiles.md

 <!-- * Avoid creating duplicate smart crop profiles that have the same width and height values.
 * Name smart crops based on crop dimensions, not on end usage.
 Doing so helps to optimize for duplicates where a single dimension is used on multiple pages. -->

-Es stehen für das Zuschneiden zwei Optionen zur Auswahl.
+Es stehen zwei Optionen für das Zuschneiden von Bildern zur Auswahl.
 Sie können auch die Erstellung von Farb- und Bildmustern automatisieren oder einen zugeschnittenen Inhalt über Zielauflösungen hinweg beibehalten.

 >[!IMPORTANT]
 >